How smart businesses are making better decisions

 Is this data in the correct format?

-In our example of product feedback requests, we may not be collating this by category or subcategory and so we may never have been able to provide the Head of Product what he really wants is a ‘bottom-up’ approach i.e. working with what we have.
-If we add our predefined taxonomy of categories and subcategories as a dropdown field in our feedback requests, this would give us the data the way we need it in order to report how our Head of Product stakeholder wants it.
+In the example of product feedback requests, the team may not be collating input by category or subcategory, so the Head of Product never gets the view that’s needed.
+Add a predefined taxonomy of categories and subcategories as a dropdown field in feedback requests.
+That change gives you data in the form required to report the way the Head of Product wants it.

-The most powerful way to understand trends and performance is to segment data for which the right data structures and taxonomy are key to getting meaningful segmentation.
+The most powerful way to understand trends and performance is to segment data.
+The right data structures and taxonomy are the keys to useful segmentation.

 Key hint: Start with stakeholders in mind when establishing what information to report.